-Director Remi Barbier Key Qualifications Experience as President, Chief Executive Officer, Chairman of the Board of Directors since the inception of the Company.
+Director Key Qualifications Remi Barbier Experience as President, Chief Executive Officer, Chairman of the Board of Directors since the inception of the Company.
 Helped in the growth and founding of several biotechnology companies.
 Nadav Friedmann, Ph.D., M.D.
 Experience as Chief Medical and Operating Officer of the Company.
 Additional experience as President and CEO and other executive roles at other pharmaceutical and biotechnology companies as an executive officer.
 Robert Z. Gussin, Ph.D.
 Experience in executive roles at J&J and as a director or as advisor to a number of academic institutions.
 Michael J. O'Donnell, Esq.
-Experience as a partner at Morrison and Foerster, LLP and WSGR and as counsel and advisor to numerous public and private biopharmaceutical and life sciences companies.
+Experience as a partner at Morrison & Foerster, LLP and WSGR and as counsel and advisor to numerous public and private biopharmaceutical and life sciences companies.
 Sanford R. Robertson Experience as founder and director of investment banks and funds and as a director to public companies.
 Patrick J. Scannon, M.D., Ph.D.
 Experience as a founder and executive of a biopharmaceutical company.

 The Board of Directors evaluates all proposed director nominees and incumbent directors before nomination, including the slate of director nominees proposed by the Board of Directors to our stockholders for election and any director nominees to be elected or appointed by the Board of Directors to fill interim director vacancies on the Board of Directors.
 The Board of Directors utilizes its own resources to identify qualified candidates to join the Board of Directors and may, in the future, use an executive recruiting firm to assist in the identification and evaluation of such qualified candidates.
 For these services, an executive recruiting firm would be paid a fee.
 The Board of Directors determined that a Nominating Committee was not necessary, and that it was in the best interest of the Company to continue to directly oversee the activities and responsibilities that might be delegated by the Board of Directors to a Nominating Committee.
-All of the Company's members of the Board of Directors is required to nominate a director candidate for a position on the Company's Board of Directors.
+All of the Company's members of the Board of Directors may participate in the consideration of director candidates.
+The approval of at least a majority of the independent directors on the Board of Directors is required to nominate a director candidate for a position on the Company's Board of Directors.
 Such independent directors are identified below in the section entitled: "Certain Relationships and Related Party Transactions - Independence of Directors."